-Immediately after registering for your session, you will receive a registration confirmation in your Auburn email inbox.
+Immediately after registering for your session, you will receive a registration confirmation in your Auburn Tigermail email inbox.
 After you register, you will receive a confirmation letter, campus map, parking pass, and parking instructions through the mail.
 A week before your session date, you will receive an email to your Auburn account with specific information regarding your session.

 Students and guests attending SOS should wear comfortable clothes and shoes, or clothing that is appropriate for walking.
 Students and guests should also prepare for inclement weather by bringing umbrellas or rain jackets.
 Students should also be sure to bring their drivers licenses or another form of picture ID in order to have their student ID card made.

 Check-in is in the Auburn University Student Center from 7:45 am-8:15 am.
 Please plan to arrive a little before this to allow time to park and get to the Student Center.
 More information about session specific directions from the parking location will be included in an email to the student’s Auburn email address a week before the session.

 Parking for SOS varies by session so click here for more information.
 All new students attending SOS will receive a guest parking pass for their session in their confirmation packet.
 If you did not receive a parking pass, SOS Staff will have some in the parking lot before check in.

 Please notify our office as early as possible if you or your family members have specific dietary needs, physical limitations or other concerns which may affect your orientation day.
 We also encourage you to contact the Office of Accessibility at 334-844-2096 (V/TTY) to register your accommodation needs if applicable.